SymfonyCasts/EasyAdminBundle/sfcasts/twig-url.md

-# Twig Url
+# Linking to EasyAdmin from Twig

-Let's go look at the Show page for a question that is *not* approved yet.
-We have a lot of buttons up here, which is fine, but what if we don't like their order?
-Perhaps we'd like to display the Delete button last instead of in the middle.
+Let's go look at the "Show" page for a question that is *not* approved yet.
+We have a lot of buttons up here... which is fine.
+But what if we don't like their order?
+Like, Delete might make more sense as the last button instead of in the middle.

+## Ordering Actions

 No problem!
-We can control this inside of `configureActions`.
-I'll go down to the bottom, after we've set up the actions, and call another method called `->reorder()` and pass this the page we want to reorder them on.
+We can control this inside of `configureActions()`.
+At the bottom, after we've set up the actions, call another method - `->reorder()` - and pass this the page that we want to reorder them on.
 In this case, it's `CRUD::PAGE_DETAIL`.
-Then, very simply, we'll add the names of the actions.
-We have quite a few actions here, so let's start with our `approve` action, the `view` action, and the our three built-in actions: `Action::EDIT`, `Action::INDEX`, and `Action::DELETE`.
-These are the five actions that correspond with these five buttons.
-If we refresh... very nice!
-They appear in the same order we listed them in.
+Then, very simply, add the names of the actions.
+We have quite a few...
+Let's start with `approve`, `view`... and then the three built-in actions:`Action::EDIT`, `Action::INDEX`, and `Action::DELETE`.
+These are the five actions that correspond to these five buttons.

+## Adding Action Icons to the Entire Admin

-Now that we're looking at these buttons, you might notice that most of them have icons, but these two don't.
-I prefer icons, so let's see if we can add an icon to the Edit and index action button across our entire site.
-If we're modifying an action across the entire site, we're doing it inside of `DashboardController.php`.
-As we saw earlier, when we're trying to modify a built-in action like this, we do that by calling the `->update()` function.
+Now when we refresh... very nice!
+Though... now I'm noticing that it looks a bit odd that some of these have icons and some don't.
+Let's see if we can add an icon to the Edit and Index action buttons across our entire admin.

-Right here, I'll say `->update()` and we're going to update `Crud::PAGE_DETAIL`.
-Let's start with `Action::EDIT`, and then we'll pass this a callback: `static function (Action $action)`.
-Inside, we have to return the action, so say `return $action->setIcon('fa fa-edit')`.
+If we want to modify something for the entire admin, we need to do it inside of `DashboardController`.
+As we saw earlier, to modify a *built-in* action like this, we can call the `->update()` function.
+Pass this the page - `Crud::PAGE_DETAIL` - the action - `Action::EDIT` - and then a: `static function` with an `Action $action` argument.
+Inside, modify and return the `Action` at the same time:
+`return $action->setIcon('fa fa-edit')`.

-Let's do the same thing one more time for the index action button, but chance this to `Action::PAGE_INDEX` and we'll give this `fa fa-list`.
-Refresh now and... beautiful!
-We can see the icons here, and if we go anywhere else, like over to the Answer's Show page, the icons are there as well.
+Let's do the same thing one more time for the index action button: use `Action::PAGE_INDEX`... and we'll give this `fa fa-list`.

+Refresh now and...
+I love it!
+We can see the icons here... and if we go anywhere else - like to an Answer's detail page, the icons are here too

+## Adding a Link to the Admin From Twig

 At this point, we know how to generate a link to any EasyAdminBundle page.
-If I scroll up a little bit... the key is to get the `->adminUrlGenerator()`, and then you can set whatever you need on that, like the action and CRUD controller.
-I'll go to the Homepage and click into a question.
-If we're an admin, I want to put a little Edit button right here that takes me right to the edit action for this specific question.
-So how do we generate URLs to EasyAdmin from twig?
+If I scroll up a bit... the key is to get the `AdminUrlGenerator`, and then set whatever you need on it, like the action and CRUD controller.

+Go to the Homepage... and click into a question.
+To make life easier for admin users, I want to put an "Edit" button that takes me directly to the edit action for this specific question.
+So... how *do* we generate URLs to EasyAdmin from Twig?

-First, let's go add that Edit button.
-The template for this lives at `/templates/question/show.html.twig`, and let's find the `<h1>`.
-There it is.
-For organization, I'll wrap this in a `<div>` with `class = d-flex justify-content-between,`.
-Let's grab the `<h1>`... and now I can put a link: `{% if is_granted('ROLE_ADMIN') %}` `{% edif %}`.
-Inside, add `<a href="">` (I'll leave the `href` empty for a moment),  and let's say `class="text-white"`.
-Inside of *that*, add a `<span class="fa fa-edit">`, which is just an edit icon.
+Open the template for this page - `templates/question/show.html.twig` - and find the `<h1>`.
+Here it is.
+For organization, I'll wrap this in a `<div>` with `class="d-flex justify-content-between"`.

-Back in our browser, try that and... awesome!
-Looks good!
-We have an edit link there.
-To generate the URL, since we still need to set the CRUD controller, action, and entity ID, EasyAdmin gives us a nice little shortcut in twig.
-It's called `ea_url`.
-This gives you that `->adminUrlGenerator()` object, and then you can just call things on it like normal.
-So we can say `.setController()`, and then we can target our controller with `App\\Controller\\Admin\\QuestionCrudController`.
-We have to use double slashes here so that they don't get escaped because we're inside of a string.
-Finally, add `.setAction('edit')` and `.setEntityId()` with `question.id`.
-It's a little weird to write this kind of code in twig, but that's how it's done.
-And it does the job, right?
-Over here, I'll refresh... and hit the new edit button, and... got it!
-This took us straight to the Edit page for our question.
+After the `h1`, add the link... but only for admin users.
+So `{% if is_granted('ROLE_ADMIN') %}`... `{% edif %}`.
+Inside `<a href="">` -
+I'll leave the `href` empty for a moment - with `class="text-white"`... and inside of *that*, a `<span class="fa fa-edit">`.

+Back in our browser, try that and... looks good!
+We have an edit link.

+To generate the URL, we need to tell EasyAdmin which CRUD controller, action, and entity ID to use... all stuff we've done in PHP.
+In Twig, it's *nearly* the same thing thanks to a shortcut function called `ea_url()`.

+*This* gives us the `AdminUrlGenerator` object.
+And so, we can just... call the normal methods, like `.setController()`... passing the *long* controller class name.
+We have to use double slashes so that they don't get escaped.... since we're inside of a string.
+Now add `.setAction('edit')` and `.setEntityId()` with `question.id`.

+It's a little weird to write this kind of code in Twig, but that's how it's done!
+Back over here, refresh... and try the button.
+Got it!

-Next: Last topic!
-Let's talk about how we can leverage layout panels and other things to organize our form into different groups, rows, or even tabs on this form page.
+Ok team, last topic!
+Let's talk about how we can leverage layout panels and other things to organize our form into groups, rows, or even tabs on this form page.